ipfabric/docs/docs/IP_Fabric_GUI/diagrams/index.md

 ### Routing

-Routing diagrams display contiguously, directly interconnected routers to form a routing domain.
+Routing diagrams display contiguously interconnected routers to form a routing domain.

 ### Switching

-Switching diagrams displays individual spanning-tree instances or a composite switching domain.
+Switching diagrams display individual spanning-tree instances or a composite switching domain.
 A unique Root ID identifies spanning-tree instances.
-The switching Domain is composed of contiguously connected spanning-tree instances, representing the maximum possible fault propagation in a Layer 2 failure domain.
+The switching domain is composed of contiguously connected spanning-tree instances, representing the maximum possible fault propagation in a Layer 2 failure domain.

-### End-to-End path
+### End-to-End Path

-End-to-End path diagram displays a complete path between any two network endpoints or networks.
+End-to-end path diagram displays a complete path between any two network endpoints or networks.
 Only the actual network path is displayed, and missing parts denote unavailable network information necessary for completing the routing process.

-The End-to-End path can be found in ***Diagrams --> End to end path*** or on any diagram using the **Path Lookup** menu on the left (see picture below).
+The end-to-end path can be found in **Diagrams --> End to end path** or in any diagram using the **Path Lookup** menu on the left (see the picture below).

 ![End to end](diagrams_end_end.png)

-For more details, check [How to use Path Lookup](how_to_use_path-lookup.md).
+For more details, check [How To Use Path Lookup](how_to_use_path-lookup.md).

-### Host-to-Gateway path
+### Host-to-Gateway Path

-The Host-to-Gateway path diagram displays the Layer 2 path from every identified endpoint in the network to its active gateway router.
+The host-to-gateway path diagram displays the Layer 2 path from every identified endpoint in the network to its active gateway router.

-The Host to Gateway path can be found in ***Diagrams --> Host to gateway path*** or any diagram using the **Path Lookup** menu on the left and selecting **Host To Gateway** (see picture below).
+The host-to-gateway path can be found in **Diagrams --> Host to gateway path** or in any diagram using the **Path Lookup** menu on the left and selecting **Host To Gateway** (see the picture below).

 ![Host to gateway](diagrams_host_gateway.png)

-For more details, check [How to use Path Lookup](how_to_use_path-lookup.md).
+For more details, check [How To Use Path Lookup](how_to_use_path-lookup.md).